Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Methods

 where $N_{L \sigma} = \Sigma_k \hat{c}^{\dagger}_{k L \sigma} \hat{c}_{k L \sigma}$.

-In order to find time dependent statistical averages we derive the closed set of ordinary differential equations of motion in terms of the Heisenberg notation $\frac{d}{dt}\hat{O}(t)=\frac{\mathbf{i}}{\hbar}[\hat{H},\hat{O}]$ and apply the 4th order Runge-Kutta (RK4) method for numerical calculations of time evolution for each average.
+In order to find time-dependent statistical averages we derive the closed set of ordinary differential equations of motion in terms of the Heisenberg notation $\frac{d}{dt}\hat{O}(t)=\frac{\mathbf{i}}{\hbar}[\hat{H},\hat{O}]$ and apply the 4th order Runge-Kutta (RK4) method for numerical calculations of time evolution for each average.
 Details of this procedure were introduced in the previous work on dynamics of Majorana-QD hybrid~\cite{baranski.baranska.21}.
+The equations of motion in the Heisenberg representation have been derived using \textsc{SNEG} library created by R.~\v{Z}itko~\cite{Zitko_2011}.